In this article:

 Plan for the Future

 Putting an estate plan on paper provides peace of mind that if anything happens to you, your wishes for your property, health care and family will be carried out.
-Update your estate plan whenever you have a major life change like getting married, having a child, buying a home or opening a new retirement account.
+Update your estate plan whenever you have a major life change like getting married, having a child, buying a home or opening a new retirement account (find out how much money you can save by age 50).
 Make an annual review of your estate plan and beneficiary designations part of maintaining your overall financial health, along with reviewing your credit report and credit score.